 The prize money on the line these days seems to ever increase as well.
 The EuroMillions often pays out over £100 Million, with the UK National Lottery paying well over £50 Million for their biggest win.
 The numbers jump again in the US, with pots going well beyond the $1 Billion mark, and winners taking over $800 Million home.

-These sums of money are always life changing, but not always in a positive way.
+These sums of money may be huge, but don’t always change things for people for the better.
 For someone to go from working a modest job and earning £30,000 per year to all of a sudden have £100 Million in the bank is not always an easy transition, and it can lead to some poor decisions from winners not used to having extra cash to play with.

 The reality is that losing £100 Million is actually quite tough.
 There are only so many holidays you can go on, and so many cars and houses that you can buy, but if you go too big too soon you can quickly end up in a mess that you can’t control.

 There are plenty of people who just can’t manage their money and have gone broke as a result of one too many bad decisions.
 It’s reported in the United States that as many as one third of all lottery winners eventually declare bankruptcy and they are more likely to go bankrupt within a 3 to 5 year time frame than the average American.

 Here are a few stories of people that have gone bankrupt after winning big on the lottery from around the world.

 John McGuiness was a hospital porter when he landed the jackpot in the UK back in 1997.
 He used to earn just £150 per week and was still living with his parents at the time, such were his struggles to make rent.

 After McGuiness had won, he set aside a lump of money to give to friends and family.
 This was not an insignificant sum either, reported to be around £3 Million, along with £750,000 to his ex-wife.
 He also bought the usual with the rest of the money such as cars, holidays, and houses.